 Disclaimer: The information provided here is not medical or legal advice.
 It is not an endorsement of any device, application or use.
 It is based entirely on information in the listed publications and information from manufacturer websites.

 What is consumer tDCS?
 Consumer tDCS devices are marketed directly towards users.
 They can be marketed simply as “tDCS” or for cognitive enhancement or for performance enhancement.
 They cannot be marketed for medical use, such as the treatment of a disease, since then they would be classified as medical devices.
 Once a consumer obtains a device, they can use their device for for any application.
-Consumer devices are cheaper then medical / research grade devices.
+Consumer devices are cheaper then research grade devices.
 The FDA has provided letters to companies like Thync and Halo; allowing them to market tDCS for consumer purposes without making claims on medical therapy.
 The highest quality consumer devices are professional grade.

 Limited output transcranial electrical stimulation (LOTES-2017): Engineering principles, regulatory statutes, and industry standards for wellness, over-the-counter, or prescription devices with low risk.
 Bikson M, Paneri B, Mourdoukoutas A, Esmaeilpour Z, Badran BW, Azzam R, Adair D, Datta A, Fang XH, Wingeier B, Chao D, Alonso-Alonso M, Lee K, Knotkova H, Woods AJ, Hagedorn D, Jeffery D, Giordano J, Tyler WJ.
 Brain Stimul.
 2018 Jan - Feb;11(1):134-157. doi: 10.1016/j.brs.2017.10.012.
 Epub 2017 Oct 17.